aksachde/New_Project/README.md

 # New_Project

-New project on django rest framework
+New project on django rest framework(python)